debiki/talkyard-prod-one/docs/upgrade-v0-to-v1.md

 Upgrading from Talkyard v0 to v1
 ================================

-Talkyrad v1 is a major-major new version of Talkyard, that is, a new epoch.
+Talkyrad v1 is a major new version of Talkyard — a new epoch.
-Previous versions have been v0.YYYY.NNN (e.g. v0.2025.001), newer versions will be v1.YYYY.NNN (e.g. v1.2025.001).
+Previous versions have been v0.YYYY.NNN, newer versions will be v1.YYYY.NNN (e.g. v1.2025.001).

-To upgrade, you'll install Talkyrad v1 side-by-side with v0, take a backup of v0, shut down v0 (but don't uninstall it).
-Then, import the backup to v1 and start v1.
+To upgrade, you'll install Talkyrad v1 side-by-side with v0, backup v0, shut down v0, restore the backup to v1, and start v1.

 Why upgrade?
 -------------------------

-Talkyard v1.2025.001 upgrades all components to more recent versions (upgrades to PostgreSQL 18, ElasticSearch 9, Redis 8, Debian 12 or 13).
+- Talkyard v1 upgrades all components to more recent versions (upgrades to PostgreSQL 18, ElasticSearch 9 (or 8), Redis 8, Debian 12 or 13).
   This is good to do, so you'll be using supported versions of the software.

-There's also changes to the installation and maintenance scripts, e.g. optionally encrypted backups.
+- Improvements to the maintenance scripts, e.g. optionally encrypted backups.

-And we'll start using Docker named volumes by default, instead of bind mounts.
+- We'll start using Docker named volumes, instead of bind mounts.

-Talkyard >= v1.2025.002 will add new features and bug fixes (only the first version, 001, is a upgrade-all-components but-no-new-features release).
+- We'll start using the Linux Filesystem Hierarch Standard, e.g. backups in `/var/opt/backups/talkyard/` instead of `/opt/talkyard-backups/`.

-Talkyard v0 will stop getting new features, only bug fixes.
+- Talkyard v0 will stop getting new features, only bug fixes.

 How to upgrade